-Let’s say for an instance, that you decide to eat something that you have not tasted ever before, and it triggers a reaction.
+Let’s say for an instance, you decide to eat something that you have not tasted ever before, and it triggers a reaction.
 You start having breathing difficulty, your tongue gets swollen up and so does your face.
 You feel difficulty in speaking.
 The reason is that when you eat a certain food, your immune system recognizes it as a foreign body which is also termed as an allergen.
 The reaction of your body, in that case, is that it develops the antibodies that fight the allergens.
 When you eat that food again, your body again fights antibodies but also releases a chemical called histamine that leads to the allergic reaction.
 Sometimes, people get confused with food allergy as well as food tolerance.
 At one place where food allergy is eating a certain type of food that could cause some serious complications, food tolerance is less severe than that which does not involve the immune system.

 What are the risk factors involved?